ntsystemsit/ntsystemsit.github.io/_posts/2016-10-17-migrating-blogengine-to-github-pages-1.md

 Note that in my case the BlogML.xml file is located in the same directory as the script and a new directory named "_posts" is created in the same path.
 Any existing directory with the same name will be deleted.

 The modified version of the script is available [here](https://ntsystems.it/assets/2016/blogml.rb).

+# Writing
+Once the posts (and the rest) was migrated, one has to start writing new stuff.
+Posts are written in plain text with markdown formatting so no super fancy editor is required and I'm getting along well with [VS Code](https://code.visualstudio.com).
+I'm using the "Spelling and Grammar Checker" extension hoping it catches to most obvious typos ;)

 Stay tuned for more.
 Tom